 At the rear of Clarke House, we are also proud to have a piece of living history – our heritage vine.
 Clarke House (also known locally as Vine House) became part of Norwood School in 1925.
 The house was built by William Clarke in the 1800s and the Clarke family were well known in the local area for many generations.
 The Clarkes made wine and jams, exporting them back to the UK and storing their wares in the extensive underground cellars that run beneath our school grounds.

 The school’s buildings and facilities reflect its diversity and are highly regarded by the local and wider community for their heritage value.
 A major and extensive school redevelopment was completed at the beginning of 2010 which has successfully brought the school more in line with flexible approaches to C21st learning.
-We currently provide a library and computer room in addition to a variety of tablets and ipads for student use and interactive panels in every classroom.
+We currently provide a variety of portable devices including tablets and ipads for student use and interactive panels are installed in every classroom.
 In 2017, we expanded our program to deliver STEM/digital technologies in Dunstan Hall.

 The addition of a new, architecturally designed Performing Arts Centre has greatly enhanced student learning opportunities.
 In 2015, we redeveloped our Year 7 learning spaces to accommodate changes to pedagogy in line with the development of C21 skills.
 From 2017, we implement upgrades across our grounds in line with our Master Plan.

-Alongside the Master Plan, we are working with the City of Norwood, Payneham and St Peters and the Way To Go project (DPTI) to visually enhance our local area and encourage safer walking routes to school.
+Alongside the Master Plan, we worked with the City of Norwood, Payneham and St Peters and the Way To Go project (DPTI) to visually enhance our local area and encourage safer walking routes to school.

 There are several joint user agreements in place with the Norwood Out of School Care Program, the DECD Instrumental Service, Primary Schools Strings Orchestra, the Norwood Football Club and various external hirers.